-7 days are not enough to visit Bali – we left millions of corners we have yet to visit.
+7 days are not enough to visit Bali – we left millions of corners we haven’t visited yet.
 If you don’t have much time, or if you prefer to spend only 7 days in Bali while discovering other islands in Indonesia, I recommend a tour of the island that we are about to propose in this blog.

 For starters, I would say that Bali was our favorite destination when preparing for our trip to Southeast Asia.
 We dreamed of seeing this island of Indonesia, especially its artistic and cultural center, Ubud.
 At the time, Bali sounded like a wild and adventurous paradise … However, we became disappointed along the way.